Commonwealth Association of Architects: History

 At the time of its formation in 1965, the CAA was formed by six architectural institutions.
 By the 1990s, the organisation had grown to represent 38 architecture institutions, with a combined membership of over 44,000 architects from across the Commonwealth.

 The first President of the CAA was Sir Robert Matthew CBE from 1965 to 1969.
 Peter Oborn served as President of the organisation between 2022-2024.
-Following a General Assembly held in Kigali, Rwanda in 22 August 2024, Steven Oundo from the Architects Association of Kenya was elected President for the 2024-2026 term.
+Following a General Assembly held in Kigali, Rwanda on 22 August 2024, Steven Oundo from the Architects Association of Kenya was elected President for the 2024-2026 term.

 A five-day International Architectural Exhibition of the Commonwealth Association of Architects was held in Battaramulla, Colombo, Sri Lanka in November 2013.
 It ran concurrently with the Commonwealth Heads of Government Meeting.

 The organisation held a two-day international summit in London, in June 2015, to celebrate its 50th anniversary.

-Srtructure
+In October 2025, it was announced that the CAA's 60th Anniversary General Assembly would be held in Auckland, New Zealand, hosted by Te Kāhui Whaihanga New Zealand Institute of Architects as part of their biennale in:situ architecture conference.

+Structure

 Constitution

 The CAA is formed by Constitution which was first adopted at the general assembly of June 1965.
 Since then, it has been regularly amended and updated in 1971, 1976, 1979, 1980, 1982, 1987, 1994, 2000, 2003, February 2016, August 2022 and August 2024.
 The Constitution outlines articles on the objectives, membership, assembly, council, finances, committees and by-laws which govern the day-to-day operation of the CAA.